Ismail-Opatola/one-conversion-angular-app/README.md

     // output - url encoded format
     // http://localhost:3000/test?param1=foo&param2=bar

-###### HttpClient Interceptors
+##### HttpClient Interceptors

 Intercepts and handles an HttpRequest or HttpResponse

 Interceptors transform the outgoing request before passing it to the next interceptor in the chain, by calling `next.handle(transformedReq)`

-An interceptor may transform the response event stream as well, by applying additional RxJS operators on the stream returned by `next.handle()`
+An interceptor may **transform the response event stream** as well, by applying additional RxJS operators on the stream returned by `next.handle()`

-It's reare but valid for an inerceptor to return multiple response on the event stream for a single request
+It's rare but valid for an inerceptor to return multiple response on the event stream for a single request

 _client(UI)_ -> req -> _interceptor_ --> <-- res <- _server_